input-leap/wiki-prs/wiki/Command-Line.md

 /SSL/Fingerprints/TrustedServers.txt
 ```

-In addition to the above described server identify verification on clients, Barrier also
+In addition to the above described server identify verification on clients, Input Leap also
 supports verification of client identities connecting to the server.
 This is not as
 critical as the verification of server identity, since a malicous client will not be able
 to control the mouse and keyboard on server, but it can still receive input and